 The lender can advise you if this needs to be done.

 7. Don't pack or ship information needed for the home loan application.

 Important paperwork such as W-2 forms, divorce decrees, and tax returns should not be sent with your household goods.
 Duplicate copies take weeks to obtain, and could stall the closing date on your transaction.

 8. Don't open any lines of credit.

 If you're applying for a home loan, don't open up any accounts that require a line of credit.
 This includes cell phones, store credit cards and even possibly gym memberships.
 Wait to get your extra 20% by opening up a new store card until after your home loan is closed.

 We hope you have enjoyed this special report on things to avoid when applying for your home loans.

-We currently have over 40 creative loan programs to fit your needs.
+We currently have many creative loan programs to fit your needs.

 Please contact us at (816) 875-6538 to set up your FREE No-Obligation consultation where we will meet to tailor a program to fit your needs and comfort levels for monthly payment and investment.

 To get started now now, click below to fill out a Free, No-Obligation Secure Online Application.
 Once we've received your online application, we'll contact you to schedule a free consultation to get you into a great home loan (regardless of your credit.)